 - Starting at long sides, roll up each rectangle jellyroll fashion.
 Pinch to seal.

-- Slice logs into 1 inch pieces and place seam side down on an un-greased baking sheet. brush each log with beaten egg and milk and sprinkle with poppy seeds.
+- Slice logs into 1 inch pieces and place seam side down on prepared baking sheet.
+Brush each log with beaten egg and milk and sprinkle with poppy seeds.

 - Bake 375º 10-12 min.